 Safety glasses are an absolute must in any laboratory environment.
 They protect your eyes from splashes, flying particles and other hazards.
 You should always wear prescription safety glasses when you are doing any kind of work that involves chemicals or sharp objects such as knives or scissors.

 A respirator is a face mask with an attached filter that protects against particulate matter and fumes.
 Respirators should be worn when working with hazardous materials, but they should also be available if your lab has been exposed to any kind of airborne contamination.
-They’re an essential part of any lab’s safety kit and should be worn whenever possible.
+Browse fastmask.com to buy fashionable masks that are windproof, waterproof, breathable, and UV resistant.
+These face masks are a crucial component of any protective gear and should be worn whenever practical, especially when engaging in any outdoor activity that involves rapid movement, such as motorcycling, ATVing, mountain biking, snowboarding, fishing, and more.

 Body Protection Apron